CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <hr>

 ## Last changes:
-- Usually after node changes have to reload/re-wire nodes within existing workflow, or open the latest workflows from the nodepack's **Workflow** folder.
+#### Usually after node changes have to reload/re-wire nodes within existing workflow, or open the latest workflows from the nodepack's **Workflow** folder.
+- **Segmented refiners** will mesure the aesthetic score of results, and if the original segment is better, changes will be ignored.
+Only in **Primere_full_workflow.json** workflow.
+Feature can switch off.
+- Friendly response icons in **segment refiners** if the detailer off or not found segment in the source image.
 - **Aesthetic scorer** included to all attached workflows.
 - **Long-clip** concept implemented to the Primere prompt encoder.
 Primary useful for SD1.x models (but working with SDXL too), if you  have long and difficult prompts.
 Read more: https://github.com/beichenzbc/Long-CLIP
 - **Model trigger words** selector in the Primere model keyword node.
 When you load the checkpoint, node will collect trigger words to the combo list, and you can include one to the end or beginning of your prompt (with weight).